 The Importance of Dental Implants

-We understand that losing a tooth is a delicate emotional issue, however we encourage patients to explore their tooth replacement options as soon as possible to avoid rapid bone loss which can negatively affect a person’s candidacy for some tooth replacement treatments.
+We understand that losing a tooth is a delicate emotional issue, however we encourage patients to explore their dental implant options as soon as possible to avoid rapid bone loss which can negatively affect a person’s candidacy for some tooth replacement treatments.

 Dental Implants: The Most Natural Solution